Barb Kellogg Photography

 My superpower is to make people smile.
 Sometimes that superpower goes on vacation.

 As you maybe noticed, I do have a pretty good sense of humor that ranges from silly to dark.
 But I must have a weird sense of humor overall, as sometimes things that other people think are funny, I don't.
 And vice versa.

 I'm a dog person.
 But if I could only have a cat, I probably would.

-My photography dream is sitting in a field of beautiful poppies with my camera.
+My photography dream is photographing a field of beautiful poppies, with only a slight breeze.

 I wrote a blog post that still resonates with me as to why I do what I do, so I'll link to it here if you'd like to read more in depth on this topic of "why".